Music A Level

-Music integrates the three components of performing, composing and appraising through the study of various musical traditions.
-At AS the Western Classical tradition is explored through the study of orchestral music.
-Modern musical idioms are also encountered through musical theatre or jazz, rock and pop.
+Music A Level integrates the three components of performing, composing, and appraising through the study of various musical traditions.
+At AS, students explore the Western Classical tradition by studying orchestral music.
+They also encounter modern musical idioms through musical theatre, jazz, rock, and pop.
+In A2, students examine twentieth-century music through a detailed set of works, providing a broad foundation for university entrance and musical careers.

 AS Level (year 1)